vippsas/vipps-login-api/api-guide/flows/merchant-initiated-login-integration.md

     }
     ```

-4. The merchant must do a GET  to the `userinfo` endpoint with the header: Authorization: Bearer {access_token}, using the access_token retrieved in step 3.
+4. The merchant must do a GET  to the `userinfo` endpoint with the header: `Authorization: Bearer {access_token}`, using the access_token retrieved in step 3.

    For details see [Userinfo request](../browser-flow-integration.md#userinfo).